-On a final note, to protect itself before the launch of any enforcement proceedings, the judgment debtor may file a pre-emptive brief to the first instance court of the cantons where he fears that the judgment creditor might file an application for ex parte measures.
+On a final note, to protect itself before the launch of any enforcement proceedings, the judgment debtor may file a pre-emptive brief to the first instance court of the cantons where he fears that the judgment creditor might file an application for ex parte measures (unlike the regime under the revised Lugano Convention where no pre-emptive brief can be taken into consideration by the first instance judge).
 Such briefs are usually valid for six-month periods, which can be renewed.